 Artificial intelligence (AI) has already impacted many facets of our lives and its power is hard to resist.
-Now is the time to either embrace it or leave behind.
 Marketing with AI is no longer exceptional, and it will soon make the difference between a company that lasts and one that goes under.

 We are living in the age when AI is on the rise.
 As consumers, we observe its influence in many services that are offered to us.
 We see it in investment strategies, digital assistants on phones and computers, and smart speakers like the Amazon Echo or Google Nest.
 All of these are targeted at consumers and are seen as things that will improve lives by making certain tasks easier.

-But what if there were something for you, the marketing professional, which could make your (work) life easier by taking advantage of AI?
+But what if there was something for you, the marketing professional, which could make your (work) life easier by taking advantage of AI?
 Enter “Artificial Intelligence Marketing”, which isn’t AI digital marketing to consumers but rather harnessing the power of AI algorithms.
 These algorithms are capable of performing such tasks as generating content to drive users to your site or converting billions or trillions of data points into actionable items for you and your team to reach more potential customers and even make better-targeted advertising.
+70% of marketers state they have a fully defined AI strategy.
+According to the Drift leadership report, 79% of marketing experts believe AI to become one of the technologies that will impact marketing in the future.

 What is AI?